webqit/quantum-js/README.md

 ## Creating Quantum Programs

-This feature comes both as a new function type: "Quantum Functions" and as a new execution mode for whole programs: "Quantum Execution Mode" (or "Quantum Mode" for short<!--; just in how we have "[Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)"-->)!
+This feature comes both as a new function type: "Quantum Functions" and as a new execution mode for whole programs: "Quantum Scripts"!

 Given a language-level feature, no setup or build step is required!